-5.1.1.2 Year of first appearance (grd_dat)
+5.1.1.2 Year of first appearance (grd\dat)

 Variable label year of first appearance

 Variable name grd_dat

 Data type date

 Origin ВеН

 Detailed description The variable states the precise date on which the respective establishment ID first appears in the BeH data.
 If an establishment number is first indicated after 1975 for western Germany, or after 1990 for eastern Germany, it can be presumed that the variable represents the year in which the establishment in question was founded.
 However, it could also be an older establishment that has been allocated a new establishment number after a change of ownership or legal form.
 The employment agencies also allocate new establishment numbers in some cases when parts of companies are outsourced (for more detailed information see Bundesagentur für Arbeit (2007: 9-11)).
 It is also possible that the establishment existed previously but had no employees covered by social security or from 1999 onwards also no marginal part-time employees.
-An establishment has no employees on this reference date in the BHP.
+An establishment is not necessarily contained in the BHP in the year of its first appearance, as only the reference date of 30.06 is relevant for the BHP.
 If the establishment has no employees on this reference date in the year it was founded, it does not appear in the BHP.
 The first appearance of an establishment can be identified more precisely using the variable 'eintritt' in the Extension File 'entry and exit'.
 Further information on the allocation of establishment numbers and on the definition of an establishment can be found in Section 2.2.

 Sensitive variable no

+[

 Variable label year of last appearance

 Variable name lzt_dat

 Data type date

-Origin BeH
+Origin ВеН

 Detailed description The variable states the precise date on which the respective establishment ID appears in the BeH data for the last time. (cf. Bender et al. 1996).
 If the existence of an establishment number in the BHP ends before 2014, this could be a case of closure of the establishment.
-However, other possi- ble causes are also a "random change of establishment number on change of ownership or legal form", an "outsourcing of parts of the company under a new number" or other administrative changes.
-For more detailed infor- mation, see Bender et al. 1996: 15f. and pp. 27-30 of Bundesagentur für Arbeit 2007: 9-11).
+However, other possible causes are also a "random change of establishment number on change of ownership or legal form", an "outsourcing of parts of the company under a new number" or other administrative changes.
+For more detailed information, see Bender et al. 1996: 15f. and pp. 27-30 of Bundesagentur für Arbeit 2007: 9-11).
 An establishment is not necessarily contained in the BHP in the year of its last appearance, as only the reference date of 30.06 is relevant for the BHP.
 If the establishment has no employees on this reference date in the year of its closure, it does not appear in the BHP.
 The last appearance of an establishment can be identified more precisely using the variable 'austritt' in the Extension File 'entry and exit'.
 Further information on the allocation of establishment numbers and on the definition of an establishment can be found in Section 2.2.

 Sensitive variable no

-5.1.1.3 Year of last appearance (lzt_dat)
+5.1.1.3 Year of last appearance (lzt\dat)

-5.1.1.4 District code (ao_kreis)
+5.1.1.4 District code (ao\kreis)